 Suppose you fix or replace part of your rent after it has been damaged.
 In that case, you may be legally obliged to upgrade items such as wiring or ventilation, says the International Risk Management Institute.
 This is because city or county codes might have changed after your home was originally constructed.
-This coverage will help to reimburse you for these extra costs.
+This coverage will help reimburse you for these extra costs.

-You may want optional insurance policies to help cover for vandalism damage repairs.
+You may want optional insurance policies to help cover vandalism damage repairs.
 If your home is vandalized, the damage is not usually protected by a typical landlord policy coverage unless you buy vandalism coverage.

-While a typical landlord insurance will help with your expenses in repairing your home if it is damaged in a break-in, it generally does not deliver to replace stolen personal belongings.
+While typical landlord insurance will help with your expenses in repairing your home if it is damaged in a break-in, it generally does not cover replacement of stolen personal belongings.
 Optional coverage can be required to protect things that you keep on your premises to maintain it, such as appliances or lawnmowers.

 Are you digging or renovating your apartment or constructing a new home?
 You will be able to buy extra coverage such as property coverage or renters insurance to secure the building before it is ready to be occupied.

-Speak to your local agent to learn what optional coverage could be available and to help you understand how it might help protect you as a landlord.
+Speak to your local agent to learn what optional coverage may be available and to help you understand how it might help protect you as a landlord.